paqman85/gp-blog/content/_index.md

 ---
-date: "2017-06-26T18:27:58+01:00"
+date: "2020-12-08T"
 title: "Glenn Paquette"
 ---

-Glenn is a Web Developer, Coffee Addict, Chess Enthousiast.
-This is my personal blog where I focus on Software Development - Python, Elixir, and More!
+Glenn is a Web Developer, Coffee Addict, Chess Enthusiast.
+This is my personal blog, where I focus on Software Development - Python, Django, Wagtail, Elixir, and More!

 Find me at:
 {{< ticks >}}